apache/camel-website/content/blog/2022/05/camel317-whatsnew/index.md

 ### Component Headers

-We completed the work of documenting every headers of all supported components.
+We completed the work of documenting every header's of all supported components.

 This means you can see in the website documentation what headers a component consumer or producer uses, and their purpose.